How to Choose the Right Meeting Cadence for Your Team

 But for meetings largely motivated by updates, setting aside time for an in-person check-in is unnecessary.
 In fact, these are best suited to be done asynchronously and, in that case, can be done more frequently.

 Some projects will take priority over others with tight deadlines.
-Only team leaders will know what these projects are and be able to determine how frequent these check-ins need to be.
+Only team leaders will know what these projects are and be able to determine the project team cadence.

-If the task is urgent, determine the best way to communicate with your team, whether that be a Zoom call, a video recording, or noting priorities within the task.
+If the task is urgent, determine the best way to communicate with your team, whether that be a Zoom call, a video recording, a chat message within the task, or noting priorities within the task.

 Meetings that frequently get cut short might be a reason to schedule those meetings to be more frequent rather than longer, but it all depends from team to team.
 For others, sitting in meetings for over an hour may not be as productive.
 In this case, shorter meetings with a more regular cadence could help cover more ground and keep conversations focused.
 Using ClickUp as a meeting minutes software can help keep you on track with your agenda.